gcesconeto/bis2bis-Test/README.md

   * Receives a JSON body in the format exemplified above,
   * Responds with `201` and the inserted item with corresponding id,
   * If data is not according to format, responds with `422`and the relevant error,
-  * If the name, state-province, and country fields of the received data conflicts with items already in the database, responds with `409`, and the conflicting items,
+  * If the name, state-province, and country fields of the received data conflicts with items already in the database, responds with `409`, and the conflicting items.
 * PUT `/universities/:id`:
-  * Receives a JSON body with any combination of the following keys: web_pages, name and domains.
+  * Receives a JSON body with any combination of the following keys: web_pages, name and domains,
-  * Responds with `200` if updated successfully
+  * Responds with `200` if updated successfully,
   * If data is not according to format, responds with `422`and the relevant error,
   * Responds with `404` if the provided id is not in the database,
   * Responds with `422` if the provided id is malformed.